kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 ## Questions 161-170

 ### Q161
+Which of the following anti-Parkinsonian drugs is a COMT (catechol-O-methyltransferase) inhibitor?
 #### Answer: X. ?

 ### Q162
+With regard to development of the nervous system?
 #### Answer: X. ?

 ### Q163
+With regard to smooth (visceral) muscle:
 #### Answer: X. ?

 ### Q164
+A young man has a skull fracture involving the posterior cranial fossa.
+The fracture is most likely to have injured:
 #### Answer: X. ?

 ### Q165
+The incubation period for hepatitis A is:
 #### Answer: X. ?

 ### Q166
+In the treatment of asthma, the drug salbutamol principally acts by which of the followinf mechanisms?
 #### Answer: X. ?

 ### Q167
+A Meckel's diverticulum:
 #### Answer: X. ?

 ### Q168
+With regards to the structure of cardiac muscle:
 #### Answer: X. ?

 ### Q169
+With regard to the acute-phase response:
 #### Answer: X. ?

 ### Q170
+Which one of the following areas of central nervous system contains structures that are considered to be the phylogenically oldest parts of the brain:
 #### Answer: X. ?

 ## Questions 171-180

 ### Q171
+With regard to organelles:
 #### Answer: X. ?

 ### Q172
+Which one of the following cranial nerves carries parasympathetic fibres?
 #### Answer: X. ?

 ### Q173
+With regard to properties of cardiac muscle:
 #### Answer: X. ?

 ### Q174
+With regard to fever:
 #### Answer: X. ?

 ### Q175
+A patient presents with a torn medial collateral ligament (MCL) of his left knee.
+Which of the following signs may be elicited on physical examination?
 #### Answer: X. ?

 ### Q176
+Which of the following is a technique used to identify specific sequences of DNA?
 #### Answer: X. ?

 ### Q177
+Which one of the following is true concerning the larynx?
 #### Answer: X. ?

 ### Q178
+With regard to chemical neurotransmitters:
 #### Answer: X. ?

 ### Q179
+Which of the following is _not_ an immunologically privileged site?
 #### Answer: X. ?

 ### Q180
+Pathogenic bacteria enter the body by various routes, and entry mechanisms are critical for understanding the pathogenesis and tranmission of the each agent.
+Which pathogen is correctly linked with its mode of entry?
 #### Answer: X. ?

 ## Questions 181-190